 - Vitamin D, which improves the body's ability to absorb calcium, is present in much higher quantities in pasteurized milk because vitamin D is added during processing.

-Are there health risks from consuming raw milk and milk products?
+Health risks from consuming raw milk and milk products

 - Diarrhea and other complications from infections with Campylobacter, Salmonella, or E. coli bacteria

 - Severe kidney damage from infection with E. coli O157:H7 (called hemolytic uremic syndrome, or HUS)

 - Miscarriage (stillbirth) and severe illness or death in newborns whose mothers are infected with Listeria bacteria when pregnant.

 - Bone, joint and other organ system infection from Brucella bacteria (brucellosis)